 The most common symptom of heart attack in both males and females is chest pain or discomfort.

 However, women can experience a heart attack without having any chest discomfort.

-Some 29.7 percent of the women surveyed in the 2003 study experienced chest discomfort in the weeks before the attack.
-Also, 57 percent had chest pain during the heart attack.
+Some 29.7% of the women surveyed in the 2003 study experienced chest discomfort in the weeks before the attack.
+In addition, 57% had chest pain during the heart attack.

 2. Extreme or unusual fatigue

 Unusual fatigue is often reported in the weeks leading up to a heart attack.
-Fatigue is also experienced just before the event occurs.
+A person may also experience fatigue just before the event occurs.

 Even simple activities that do not require much exertion can lead to feelings of being exhausted.

 Feeling weak or shaky is a common acute symptom of a heart attack in a female.